Michaelvasandani/cse15l-lab-reports/laberport3.md

 plos//pmed.0020068.txt
 plos//journal.pbio.0020012.txt
 ```
 * in this example I used the command `-size` + 12k combined with the `find` command.
 The `-size` option allows me to filter the sizes based on file sizes and by specifying +12k, I am filtering to find the files greater than 12 kilobytes.
+This is useful if you want to specifically find files bigger than a certain size.

 * example 2:
 ```